 Archives depend critically on context.
 A seemingly insignificant or meaningless piece of paper can take on huge significance if we understand the circumstances and factors that led to its creation, and this Stories from Storage episode is about a great example of that.

-Learn how coverage of a Ukrainian protest march in New York City in 1933 in the American press was impaired by an incomprehension of Ukraine's history and geopolitical circumstances.
+Learn how coverage of a Ukrainian protest march in New York City in 1933 in the American press was impaired by an incomprehension of Ukraine's history and geopolitical situation.

-It may be a bit odd to do a "Stories from Storage" on an item that's actually on display in our current exhibition "Depicting Genocide: 20th Century Responses to the Holodomor".
-It actually makes sense, though, as the image on display in the exhibition is actually not the original item, for reasons that will be pretty obvious when you view the video.
+The image on display during our current exhibition "Depicting Genocide: 20th Century Responses to the Holodomor" is actually not the original item, for reasons that will be pretty obvious when you watch the video.

-The story of the Ukrainian National Chorus and its role in introducing the work that eventually became the "Carol of the Bells" is gradually becoming more widely known, especially with the recent concert commemorating their US premiere in Carnegie Hall.
-But other parts of their repertoire remain obscure, even to Ukrainians and Ukrainian Americans.
-This Stories from Storage tells of their Latin American tours through their only Spanish-language recording.
+The story of the Ukrainian National Chorus and its role in introducing "Shchedryk" (or the "Carol of the Bells") is gradually becoming more widely known.
+But other parts of their repertoire remain obscure, such as their Spanish-language recordings.

 In one of our past exhibitions, we displayed two clippings from the Newsday newspaper on Long Island, New York published February 22, 1942.
 They show photographs of the empty casket funeral for Harry Chernuha, who died in the Japanese attack on Pearl Harbor.
 In this Stories from Storage, we explore how much more we can potentially learn about this young man.
 The answers were more interesting than we expected.